karbek/karbek/_posts/2016-1-2-Hit-the-mole.md

 ```

-As you can see, each molehill consists of a black background sprite and the colored molehill sprite visible in the foreground.
+Each molehill consists of a black background sprite and the colored molehill sprite visible in the foreground.
 As we will let the mole appear from inside the molehill, we work with different z-indices.